Selection criteria for schemes in CMFR

-Mean return and volatility are considered as separate parameters in case of equity funds (large cap, small & mid-cap, equity diversified, equity linked savings schemes (ELSS) and thematic infrastructure), consistent performers - equity, liquid, ultra short-term debt and short term income funds while these are combined under SRS for the rest of the categories.
-Mean return is the average of daily returns based on the scheme's NAV for the period under analysis and the volatility is the standard deviation of these returns.
-While the period for analysis is three years for equity, hybrid, medium duration, medium to long duration categories; it is one year for short term liquid, ultra short-term debt and short term income funds.
-This period of analysis is broken into four overlapping periods(latest 36, 27, 18 and 9 months for three-year period, and latest 12, 9, 6 and 3 months for one-year period).
-Each period is assigned a progressive weight starting from the latest period as follows:32.5%, 27.5%, 22.5% and 17.5%, respectively.
-In case of consistent performers - equity, mean return and volatility is calculated for a period of five years, with each one-year period being weighted progressively with the most recent period having the highest weightage.
+Mean return and volatility are considered as separate parameters across all categories.
+Mean return is the average of daily returns based on the scheme's NAV for the period under analysis and volatility is the standard deviation of these returns.
+While the period for analysis is three years for equity, hybrid, medium duration, medium to long duration categories; it is one year for banking & PSU, corporate bond, credit risk, liquid, and other short term categories.
+The period of analysis is broken into four overlapping periods(latest 36, 27, 18 and 9 months for three-year period, and latest 12, 9, 6 and 3 months for one-year period).
+Each period is assigned a progressive weight starting from the longest period as follows:32.5%, 27.5%, 22.5% and 17.5%, respectively.

 Concentration measures the risk arising out of improper diversification.
-For equity securities, diversity score is used as the parameter to measure industry concentration and company concentration.
-In case of debt schemes, the industry concentration is analysed for any exposure to sensitive sectors which are arrived at based on CRISIL's assessment of the prospects for various sectors, and the company concentration is analysed at an individual issuer specific limit.
+For equity securities, diversity score is used as the parameter to measure industry as well as company concentration.
+In case of debt schemes, the company concentration is analysed at an individual issuer specific limit.
 The limit is linked with the credit rating of the issuer; a high rated issuer will have higher limits and as the rating declines the limit is reduced progressively.

 It measures the ease with which a portfolio can be liquidated.
-The lower the score, the better it is.
+The lower the score, the better.
 In case of equities, it measures the number of days to liquidate the portfolio.
 Liquidity is calculated by taking the average portfolio liquidity score of the past three months.

 Equity liquidity is computed as follows: